zsharp-gls/systemweb-adapters/docs/remote-app-setup.md

     });
 ```

-In the options configuration method passed to the `AddRemoteApp` call, you must specify an API key which is used to secure the endpoint so that only trusted callers can make requests to it (this same API key will be provided to the ASP.NET Core app when it is configured).
+In the options configuration method passed to the `AddRemoteAppServer` call, you must specify an API key, which will be used to secure the endpoint so that only trusted callers can make requests to it (this same API key will be provided to the ASP.NET Core app when it is configured).
 The API key is a string and must be parsable as a GUID (128-bit hex number).
 Hyphens in the key are optional.

 ### ASP.NET Core app

-To setup the ASP.NET Core app to be able to send requests to the ASP.NET app, you need to make a similar change, calling `AddRemoteApp` after registering System.Web adapter services with `AddSystemWebAdapters`.
+To setup the ASP.NET Core app to be able to send requests to the ASP.NET app, you need to make a similar change, calling `AddRemoteAppClient` after registering System.Web adapter services with `AddSystemWebAdapters`.

 ```CSharp
 builder.Services.AddSystemWebAdapters()